 Study Abroad Opportunities

 Graduate students have been highly encouraged to continue their study of Russian by enrolling in summer, semester, and ten-month programs conducted in Moscow and St. Petersburg, and to pursue research at major academic centers throughout Russia and the CIS under the auspices of the American Councils (ACTR-ACCELS).

 In conjunction with Haverford and Swarthmore Colleges, Bryn Mawr maintains a library collection containing over two million cataloged volumes.
 The library has available numerous on-line bibliographic databases and indices, including ERIC, the MLA bibliography, and the Linguistics and Language Behavior Abstracts Index.
-Over 20 million books and journal articles are accessible electronically, and can be obtained via interlibrary loan.
+More than 20 million books and journal articles are accessible electronically, and can be obtained via interlibrary loan.
 Additional indices and databases are available on CD-ROM.

 Bryn Mawr's historically close connection with ACTR-ACCELS has allowed students to access a database containing information on students who have studied in Russia under its sponsorship.
-The only database of its kind, it contains a broad spectrum of biographic, demographic, and proficiency information collected during twenty years of research on immersion programs in Russia.
+The only database of its kind, it contains a broad spectrum of biographic, demographic, and proficiency information collected during 20 years of research on immersion programs in Russia.